mehradi-github/ref-react-interview/Questions.md

 6. what is presentational(dumb) va container(smart) component?
    Container Components: Components that care about what data is shown to the user.
    Presentational Components: Components that care about how data is shown to the user.
+7. What are React portals?
+   A Guide to React Portals - Semaphore
+   React Portals are a powerful feature in React that allows you to render components outside the current React tree hierarchy.
+With portals, you can easily render elements into different parts of the DOM, such as modals, tooltips, or any other component that needs to break out of the component's container.